How to Use Retinol: A Beginner's Guide

 Now that you know how to use retinol, your skincare routine is that much closer to perfection.
 Take your skin to the next level by investing in premium, medical grade skincare that supports and boosts the effects of retinol.

-Skincare doesn’t have to be peeling, irritating, or pore-clogging to work.
-It just has to be backed by science.
-We always aim to be at the intersection of science, skincare, and self care with our products.
+Skincare products don't have to be peeling, irritating, or pore-clogging to work.
+They just have to be backed by science.
+At ALASTIN, we always aim to be at the intersection of science, skincare, and self care with our products.

 - Mukherjee, Siddharth et al. “Retinoids in the treatment of skin aging: an overview of clinical efficacy and safety.”
 Clinical interventions in aging vol. 1,4 (2006): 327-48. doi:10.2147/ciia.2006.1.4.327